holywyvern/hs/README.md

 # Humming Script
 Humming script contains a collection of modular pieces in c, to create an interpreted language

+## Why are you making yet another language?

+Making another language is only part of the goal of this.
+I am trying to create a set of cross platform libraries for C also.
+But the inspiration comes from the idea of I want to learn about how a language works from the inside.

+This language won't replace any other, nor it needs to be a commercial success it's not its goal, that's why they are actually documented and published as a really permissive public license.

+Yo may want to use this to learn, modify, distribute, change and improve as you wish.

 ## Files included